jamesnulliu/jamesnulliu.github.io/content/blogs/user-management-on-linux/index.en.md

 groupadd <groupname>
 ```

-Add a user to a group:
+Add a user to a group (logout and login again to take effect):

 ```bash {linenos=true}
 usermod -aG <groupname> <username>